 Here’s an example.
 Let’s say “Joe” is the consumer target profile for “Brand A” and, for simplicity’s sake, he fits the following criteria: Male, Age 28 to 32

-What conclusions can you draw from the target consumer?
+What conclusions can you draw from the target consumer and this survey?

 If Joe is more likely than other consumers to purchase Brand A in the future, then we can conclude that the event experience is having a positive impact on the target consumer’s behavior.
 Therefore, we can recommend that the teams engage Joe more frequently to maximize purchase intent.